eli-s-goldberg/measurement-by-design/docs/intervention-demo.md

   createDemographicMetrics,
-  aggregateData, createDataSummary, createIntMetric, createFloatMetric } from "./components/AggStats.js"
+  aggregateData, createDataSummary, createIntMetric, createFloatMetric } from "./components/AggStats.js" import { createSankeyFlow } from './components/SankeyFlow.js';
+import { RandomForestClassifier } from "./components/RandomForestClassifier.js";
 ```

 # Unveiling Insights in Imaging Utilization

 A picture may be worth a thousand words, but it may also cost several thousand dollars—especially when imaging is done at non-preferred facilities.
 On the surface, imaging utilization across the book appears stable.
 However, when we dig deeper, we uncover a hidden inefficiency: a significant fraction of members seem to be bypassing preferred facilities, leading to higher costs and missed opportunities for clinical alignment.

 Non-preferred imaging usage might seem like a minor issue, but its cumulative impact is substantial.
+For specific clinical groups, such as those with chronic conditions like COPD, this problem is amplified.
+These members often require frequent imaging, and when they consistently visit non-preferred centers, the financial burden grows while coordination of care suffers.

+This isn't just a cost problem; it's a care problem.
+By understanding who is driving this non-preferred utilization and why, we can uncover actionable insights to redirect behavior, reduce inefficiencies, and improve outcomes.

 ---